 Homemade Baby Food Tips and Hints - Don'ts

-• Don't feed nuts, raisins, popcorn, raw vegetables, unpeeled fruits, or peanut butter to children under the age of 2.
+- Don't include nuts, raisins, popcorn, raw vegetables, unpeeled fruits, or peanut butter in homemade baby foods for children under the age of 2.

-• Don't give honey to children under the age of one year due to potential contraction of infant botulism.
+- Don't add honey to homemade baby foods for children under the age of 1 year due to potential contraction of infant botulism.

-• Don't give beets, spinach, collards or turnip greens to babies under one year of age due to high concentrations of naturally-occurring nitrates which can reduce the baby's hemoglobin.
+- Don't make homemade baby foods with beets, spinach, collards or turnip greens for babies under 1 year of age due to high concentrations of naturally-occurring nitrates which can reduce the baby's hemoglobin.

-• Don't use canned vegetables as they are usually loaded with sodium and additives.
+- Don't use canned vegetables in homemade baby foods as they are usually loaded with sodium and additives.
 Check labels, but usually frozen vegetables have little or no sodium.

 - Don't add highly acidic fruits, such as oranges, tangerines, and pineapples to homemade baby foods for babies under 1 year as the acid is harsh on the immature digestive system.

 - Don't include feed egg whites in homemade baby foods for babies under 1 year of age due to a potential allergic reaction.
 Cooked egg yolks are fine.